EspressoLogicCafe/APICreatorSDK/README.md

 ### Up and Running

-After installation, we invite you to give the library a try:
+After installation, we invite you to give the library a try.
+Here we're connecting to a sample project, but the data and API are all real:

 ```javascript
 var espressologic = require('espressologic');